sarah-litz/Simulation_Control/Control/README.md

 > Chamber Interactables on an Edge

 It is important to specify chamber_interactable for any chamber interactable that plays a role in a voles movements.
-Conversely, the only interactables that we should not place on an edge as a chamber_interactable are interactables that do not have any relationships with other interactables (i.e. no parent or dependent interactables), and are also not considered an autonomous interactable (meaning a vole would have to make a conscious decision to choose to interact with it.)
+Conversely, the only interactables that we should not place on an edge as a chamber_interactable are interactables that do not have any relationships with other interactables (i.e. no parent or dependent interactables), and are also NOT autonomous, meaning a vole would have to make a conscious decision to choose to interact with it.

 ~~~json
 {